James L. Brooks: Film

 His next film, entitled How Do You Know, was released December 17, 2010; Brooks produced, directed and wrote it.
 The film stars Reese Witherspoon as a professional softball player involved in a love triangle.
 Brooks began work on the film in 2005, wishing to create a film about a young female athlete.
 While interviewing numerous women for hundreds of hours in his research for the film he also became interested in "the dilemmas of contemporary business executives, who are sometimes held accountable by the law for corporate behavior of which they may not even be aware."
 He created Paul Rudd and Jack Nicholson's characters for this concept.
 Filming finished in November 2009, although Brooks later reshot the film's opening and ending.
 The New York Times described it as "perhaps the most closely guarded of Columbia's movies this year."
 Brooks was paid $10 million for the project, which cost $100 million.
 The film was negatively received.
 Patrick Goldstein wrote in the Los Angeles Times that "the characters were stick figures, the jokes were flat, the situations felt scarily insular."
 He felt the film showed Brooks had "finally lost his comic mojo" concluding "his films used to have a wonderfully restless, neurotic energy, but How Do You Know feels like it was phoned in from someone resting uncomfortably on his laurels."
 Variety's Peter Debruge also felt the film showed Brooks had lost his "spark".
 Richard Corliss of Time was more positive, writing "without being great, it's still the flat-out finest romantic comedy of the year," while "Brooks hasn't lost his gift for dreaming up heroes and heroines who worry amusingly."

 Brooks started his own film and television production company, Gracie Films, in 1986.
 He produced Big (1988) and The War of the Roses (1989).
 Brooks mentored Cameron Crowe and was the executive producer of Crowe's directorial debut Say Anything...
-(1989) and produced his later film Jerry Maguire (1996).
+(1989) and produced Jerry Maguire (1996) which was nominated for five Oscars and won one.
 Brooks also helped Owen Wilson and Wes Anderson after their feature-length script and short film version of Bottle Rocket (1996) were brought to his attention.
 Brooks went to Wilson and Anderson's apartment in Dallas after agreeing to produce the film.
 Wilson stated: "I think he felt kind of sorry for us".
 Despite having "the worst [script] reading [Brooks] had ever heard", Brooks kept faith in the project.
 Brooks produced and directed Brooklyn Laundry, his first theatrical production, in 1990.
 It starred Glenn Close, Woody Harrelson and Laura Dern.
 In 2007 Brooks appeared—along with Nora Ephron, Carrie Fisher and others in Dreams on Spec, a documentary about screenwriting in Hollywood.